premchander-revature/interviewquestions/Interview Ques/Numbers and strings.md

 ---

-38. What will be the output of the following code?
+38. What will be the output of the following code?p1

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)